 The Health Sector should be represented at the table in planning for dealing with climate change.
 This is particularly true given the fact that our system is already broken and struggling, yet much more will be required of it.
-A major concern is the mental health of our young people.
-A very recently released report by Unicef found that 86% of Australian children and youth are already very concerned about climate change.
-I have met many young adults seriously considering never becoming parents.
+A major concern is the mental health of the young.
+A very recently released report by UNICEF found that 86% of Australian children and youth are already very concerned about climate change.
+Both Clare and I have met young adults seriously considering never becoming parents.
 They don't need baseless reassurance, they need to see action from their leaders.
+They need genuine leadership.
+I am most concerned about climate change because, unless checked very soon, it has the capacity to lead to the incremental and then very rapid demise of civilisation.

 Climate change requires more planning for disasters, including health resources.

-As Climate Change brings repeated disasters, there should be specific provision in this Act to address this reality - whether fire, floods, droughts, extreme weather events, high heat days, storms, and sea level rise.
+Because climate change drives more intense weather events (including drought and heat waves, exacerbated by inexorable sea level rise), the Act needs specific provision to address this reality.
 Safety, health, food security, transport, communications, domestic violence and social dislocation all need to be considered.
 As for a fire threat, being prepared is the key.
 Where is this in the Act?